Getting back on track

 1. Sort out finances

-• This is one of the easiest thing to do because it’s a clear goal.
-Check bank accounts, credit cards, and cash.
-Having a clear idea where I stand financially takes a lot of anxiety out of my mind.
+• This is one of the easiest tasks because it involves a clear goal: checking bank accounts, credit cards, and cash.
+Having a clear understanding of my financial standing significantly reduces my anxiety

 • Things I need to do, want to do, don’t want to do